adam-ard/organic-markdown/README.md

 To create an organic literate file, create an empty file with the mardown extention - `*.md`.
-By default, `omd` looks for a file call `LIT.md` in the current directory, so let's start with that.
-Create an empty directory `test` with a single file called `LIT.md`.
+By default, `omd` looks for a file call `LIT.md` in the current directory.
+Let's create an empty directory `test` with a single file called `LIT.md`.
 Put the following content in the file:

 LIT.md
 `````markdown